 A large warehouse that allows businesses to rent space for storing and fulfilling their products.
 Entities can rent the space as per the amount of storage footage occupied by the product, and fulfilment services are according to the additional fee by the warehouse.
-These are public warehouse or third-party logistics (3PL warehouses).
+These are public warehouses or third-party logistics (3PL warehouses).

 Agreements are SLAs that vary from one warehouse to the other.
 These may include requirements for a minimum average order volume or higher storage rates for slow-moving inventory.